fiatrete/SDCN-Stable-Diffusion-Computing-Network/README.md

 bash webui.sh --listen --api
 ```

-4. Start sdcn-server locally in docker with [Docker Compose](https://github.com/docker/compose):
+4. Start dan-server locally in docker with [Docker Compose](https://github.com/docker/compose):
 ```
 docker-compose up -d
 ```

->*Now your sdcn-server is available on "[http://127.0.0.1:8080](http://127.0.0.1:8080/)"*
+>*Now your dan-server is available on "[http://127.0.0.1:8080](http://127.0.0.1:8080/)"*

-5. Register your Stable Diffusion WebUI instance as a SDCN node:
+5. Register your Stable Diffusion WebUI instance as a DAN node:

-- Login your account using SDCN's web page;
+- Login your account using DAN's web page;
 - Navigate to `Nodes` -> `Donate Node`
 - Enter your worker node's address
 - Click `Donate`